 Another bonus from Serpstat is the intelligence shared across its huge userbase.
 If someone else has previously tracked your chosen keyword you’ll get access to its full SERP history.

 At some point, we’ve all eagerly downloaded SERP data never to do anything with it.
-Serpstat knows this and tries to present intel in a way to that drives good decisions.
+Serpstat knows this and tries to present insight in a way to that drives good decisions.
 For example, reports automatically pick out any keywords that your competitors’ pages have a top 10 ranking for but you do not.
 Site audits highlight the most pressing errors that are hurting your visibility and tell you how to fix them.
 And so on.

 Beyond its usefulness, Serpstat’s UI is extremely flexible and user-friendly.
 Information can be presented in lots of ways: as raw data; charts; exported; as alerts; and even white label reports.
 Serpstat puts you in the driving seat.